mohlcyber/OpenDXL-ATD-Infoblox/README.md

 link: https://www.youtube.com/watch?v=Bqi0z0iam9c

 ## Summary
-With this use case, ATD produces local intelligence that is immediatly updating policy enforcement points like the DNS blackholing solutions with malicious IP's and URL's.
+With this use case, ATD produces local intelligence that is immediatly updating policy enforcement points like the Infoblox solution.